 Where the use of formal meeting procedure is appropriate

-Where proper meeting procedure is not followed by a chairperson and others participating, the end result is usually personal frustration and the wasting of much time.
+Where proper meeting procedure is not followed by a chairperson and others participating, the end result is usually personal frustration, the wasting of much time, and, potentially, chaos.

 Consequences of using formal meeting procedure